The group assists members in investigating and litigating claims related to distracted driving.Join Litigation Group

 Distracted driving cases are a specialized area of auto crash cases.
 The National Highway Traffic Safety Institute (NHTSA) estimates that distracted driving causes 10 deaths and more than 1,000 injuries each day, although the National Safety Council has suggested that these estimates are far too conservative.
 Unlike drunk driving, there is no blood test to determine driver distraction at the time of the crash.

 Trial lawyers are increasingly seeing auto crashes in their practices that are directly related to driver distraction.
 Whether it is a texting driver, a driver talking on a hands-free device, a driver utilizing voice-to-text features on smart phones or factory installed equipment or apps on smart phones, proof of distraction is critical and often can be challenging.

-The group assists members in investigating and litigating claims related to distracted driving.
-The group also strives to increase national awareness to the dangers of distracted driving with the help of EndDD.org, a website devoted to ending distracted driving, which has partnered with AAJ over the last several years.
-This litigation group helps train and teach its members to give distracted driving presentations in their communities, to both civic organizations and schools.
+The Group assists members in investigating and litigating claims related to distracted driving.
+The Group also strives to increase national awareness to the dangers of distracted driving with the help of EndDD.org, a website devoted to ending distracted driving, which has partnered with AAJ over the last several years.
+This Litigation Group trains and teachs its members to give distracted driving presentations to schools and civic organizations in their communities.

 Litigation Group members, visit AAJ's Community Center to connect with your colleagues, search discussion archives, download documents, update your list server settings, and more.
 Lit Group Member Login